callysto/hackathon/README.md

 # Hackathon Challenges and Resources

 These are notebooks and other resources to use as challenges for Callysto hackthons.
-You're also welcome to use them for other non-commercial purposes.
+You're also welcome to use them for other purposes, with attribution.

-All notebooks were tested oon Google Colab.
+All notebooks were tested on [Google Colab](https://colab.research.google.com).

 ## Colab basics
 Colaboratory is a free Jupyter notebook environment provided by Google.